-Navy Says Shooter And 2 Other People Are Dead In Violence At Pensacola Navy Base
+Shooter And 3 Other People Are Dead In Violence At Pensacola Navy Base

-At least three people are dead, including the suspected attacker, after an active shooter situation was reported at Naval Air Station Pensacola Friday morning.
-Other people who were hurt have been sent to the hospital.
+At least four people are dead, including the suspected attacker, in a shooting at Naval Air Station Pensacola Friday morning.
+Seven people were injured and remain in the hospital.

-Within an hour of the first public alert, the Escambia County Sheriff's Office said, "The shooter is confirmed dead."
+Escambia County Sheriff David Morgan says the first call of an active shooter came in at 6:51 a.m. local time.
+Within an hour of the first public alert, his office said, "The shooter is confirmed dead."

+Deputies who responded to the scene engaged the attacker in a shootout that transpired over two floors of a classroom building at the military base, Chief Deputy Chip Simmons said.
+One of those deputies killed the shooter, he said.

+Two sheriff's deputies who responded to the scene have non-life-threatening injuries – one was shot in the arm and one in the knee, officials said at a news conference held at the base's front gates late Friday morning.

-The U.S. Navy says that an "unknown number" of people were transferred to local hospitals due to injuries from the shooting.
-The base will be closed for all of Friday as authorities investigate, with only essential personnel allowed onto the site.
+The U.S. Navy says the base will be closed for all of Friday as authorities investigate, with only essential personnel allowed onto the site.

 Rep. Matt Gaetz tells local TV station WEAR 3 News that the attack took place at the base's Building 633 – which he describes as "right in the center of the campus."

-In an email to NPR, base spokesman Jason Bortz says security personnel at the Pensacola base received an emergency call at 6:30 a.m. local time about an active shooter.

-Officials say they'll provide details about the attack at a news conference at the base's front gates, slated for 10:30 a.m.
-ET.

-There are no official reports yet of the total number of people who were hurt in the attack.
-But the nearby Baptist Hospital says it received 8 patients from the shooting.
+The nearby Baptist Hospital says it received 8 patients from the shooting; authorities later said one of those patients had died.
 The hospital did not provide other details, other than saying it's working with the Navy to get in touch with relatives of the people who were hurt.

 Residents who live near the base tell local media outlets that they heard sirens and an emergency bulletin over the base's PA system, telling them to get somewhere safe.